By Ventura Research Team 5 min Read

 Short callSell1–2 monthsGenerates income and offsets part of the cost

-The long call acts as the foundation of the strategy, closely replicating the behaviour of stock ownership.
-The short call, in turn, provides regular income through option premiums.
-The aim is to create a low-cost, income-generating setup that retains much of the appeal of a traditional covered call.
+The strategy is based on the long call, which is very similar to stock ownership.
+The short call, in turn, provides regular income via option premiums.
+The objective is to create an inexpensive, income-generating structure that maintains much of the appeal of a conventional covered call.

 Benefits of a Poor Man’s Covered Call strategy

-The strategy offers leveraged exposure to the underlying stock’s movement without the financing costs associated with holding shares on margin.
+• Higher leverage: The strategy provides leveraged exposure to the underlying stock movement without the financing cost of shares held on margin.

 Risks and limitations of a Poor Man’s Covered Call

-Although the PMCC offers capital efficiency, it also carries specific risks that must be managed carefully.
+The PMCC provides capital efficiency but also some risks that must be managed carefully.

 FeatureTraditional Covered CallPoor Man’s Covered Call